jruble79/portfolio_site/README.md

 - Contact Form
     - Checks for blank inputs or missing @ symbols for email.
     - Displays error messages aligned to input fields and colors those fields until corrected.
+    - Disables the "Submit" button until all fields are valid.
     - Captures input values and displays them back to the user after hitting "Submit".
 - Display three variables
     - Contact.html captures the Name, Email and Message values and displays them back to the user by replacing the form element when "Submit" button is clicked.
+- Try This
+    - For all inputs: Click into the input and then leave it without entering anything by changing focus either through the tab key or a click away.
+An error message should appear and the input color change to a light yellow.
+    - For the email field, try inputing an address without the "@" character.
+An error message should appear and the input color change to a light yellow.
+    - Correct the errors by entering any text into the Name and Message fields.
+Add an email address with an "@" character into the Email field.
+For each, the error message should clear when focus leaves the input.